 How did I get this virus?

 It is hard to trace the sources of malware on your PC.
 Nowadays, things are mixed up, and spreading tactics chosen by adware 5 years ago may be used by spyware nowadays.
 However, if we abstract from the exact spreading method and will think of why it has success, the explanation will be really basic – low level of cybersecurity awareness.
-Individuals click on promotions on strange websites, open the pop-ups they get in their web browsers, call the “Microsoft tech support” thinking that the scary banner that says about malware is true.
+Individuals click on promotions on strange websites, open the pop-ups they get in their web browsers, and call “Microsoft tech support” thinking that the scary banner that says about malware is true.
 It is necessary to understand what is legitimate – to prevent misunderstandings when trying to identify a virus.

 Nowadays, there are two of the most extensive tactics of malware spreading – lure emails and injection into a hacked program.
 While the first one is not so easy to evade – you should know a lot to recognize a fake – the second one is very easy to get rid of: just do not utilize cracked apps.
-Torrent-trackers and other sources of “totally free” applications (which are, exactly, paid, but with a disabled license checking) are really a giveaway place of malware.
+Torrent trackers and other sources of “totally free” applications (which are, exactly, paid, but with a disabled license checking) are really a giveaway place of malware.
 And SettingsModifier:Win32/PossibleHostsFileHijack is simply among them.

 How to remove the SettingsModifier:Win32/PossibleHostsFileHijack from my PC?